JosselinSomervilleRoberts/JossPythonToolbox/README.md

 Features:
 * toolbow.aws: AWS related functions to start and stop EC2 instances
 * toolbox.print: print functions to print in color, print arguments
+* toolbox.log: logging functions with tensorboard and wandb.

 Try the `demo.py` file to see the functions in action:
 ```bash